netw0rm/atlaskit/packages/ak-mention/docs/USAGE.md

 # Mention

-The main purpose of the blanket component is to provide the overlay layer for components such as a modal dialog or a tooltip.
+The mention picker is used to select people for mentioning in other components such as input fields or editors

 ![Example mention](https://bytebucket.org/atlassian/atlaskit/raw/@BITBUCKET_COMMIT@/packages/ak-mention/docs/mention.png)